pi0/warning.wtf/README.md

 ### [💬 reddit post](https://www.reddit.com/r/javascript/comments/1abstsi/why_do_javascript_developers_ignore_warnings/)

+> [!WARNING]
+> (seriously a warning!)
+The proposed solution in this project is only for fun not intended to be used in any production package.
+Please 1) chill 2) don't use any of it for your projects!
+3) if have an idea how to approach root causes of main issue, share.

 ## 🙇 Have you come from a console warning here?

 We love to hear your opinion.
 Please share them [in this discussion](https://github.com/pi0/warning.wtf/discussions/1).